-Triple-negative breast cancer subtypes identified using microRNAFebruary 7th, 2013 in Cancer /
+Triple-negative breast cancer subtypes identified using microRNAFebruary 7, 2013 in Medicine & Health / Cancer

 A new, large-scale study of triple-negative breast cancer shows that small molecules called microRNA can be used to define four subtypes of this aggressive malignancy.